-The main purpose of Supplement 40 to ITU-T G-series is to provide relations among optical fibre and cable Recommendations such as ITU-T G.651, G.651.1, G.652, G.653, G.654, G.655, G.656, G.657, G.978, G.650.1, G.650.2, G.650.3 developed in Study Group 15 and the Recommendations of the L-series developed in Study Group 6.
-Moreover, Supplement 40 to ITU-T G-series maps Recommendations on optical fibre and cable standards to those developed under IEC.
+The main purpose of Supplement 40 to ITU-T G-series Recommendations is to provide relations among optical fibre and cable Recommendations such as ITU-T G.651.1, ITU-T G.652, ITU-T G.653, ITU-T G.654, ITU-T G.655, ITU-T G.656, ITU-T G.657, ITU-T G.978, ITU-T G.650.1, ITU-T G.650.2, ITU-T G.650.3 developed in Study Group 15 and the Recommendations of the L-series, which at present are also under the responsibility of Study Group 15.
+Moreover, Supplement 40 to ITU-T G-series Recommendations maps on optical fibre and cable standards to those developed under IEC.

-Supplement 40 to ITU-T G-series should also make easier for readers to correlate the specifications found in the fibres, components, terrestrial system interfaces and submarine optical systems Recommendations, which are described in this Supplement.
+Supplement 40 to ITU-T G-series Recommendations should also make easier for readers to correlate the specifications found in the fibres, components, terrestrial system interfaces and submarine optical systems Recommendations, which are described in this Supplement.

-Supplement 40 to ITU-T G-series contains:
+Supplement 40 to ITU-T G-series Recommendations contains:

-- i) a list of the terms relevant to optical fibres with the indication of the Recommendation where the definition can be found; - ii) the definitions of additional fibre parameters not specified in current ITU-T fibre Recommendations; - iii) a list of the optical fibre properties related to operation and maintenance with information on the ITU-T Recommendations and IEC specifications and where the information can be found.
+- i) relationships among the various Recommendations and Supplements pertaining to optical fibre and cable; - ii) features of existing optical fibre categories and their application areas; - iii) a list of the optical fibre properties related to operation and maintenance with information on the ITU-T Recommendations and IEC specifications and where the information can be found.
 The safety aspects are included in this list.